Glossary of estate planning terms

 What are funeral expenses?

 Funeral expenses are all the costs and fees included in organising and delivering a funeral, including the wake, the actual funeral itself, flowers, transport and other items.
-If you are interested in funeral planning for yourself or other family members for the future, read our funeral planning guide that we have created with our prepaid funeral plan provider, Dignity.

 What does Additional Permitted Subscriptions (APS) mean?